bitflate/bitflate.github.io/_posts/2020-11-09-securing-your-bitflate-coins.markdown

 ### Take Ownership of Your Coins

 * Download a Bitflate Core Client from github.
-The current release is v0.20.0.
+You can download the latest release from GitHub.
 Pick the release for your OS.
 [https://github.com/bitflate/bitflate/releases](https://github.com/bitflate/bitflate/releases)

 * Unzip or install the client on your machine.